k2project/game_On/README.md

 # Web Developer with balls.

-Online portfolio built around break out game.
+An online portfolio built around break out game.
 Complete a level to unveil my skills.
 Give it a go and have a ball!

 # Motivation

-I intented to build a fun portfolio based on break out game.
-There are 4 levels of 3 different, randomly generated bricks layouts.
-The farther you get the harder it gets to complete the level, with super bricks in the final two levels, that need to be hit twice to be distroyed.
-I used Canvas and React to create the game.
+I intended to build a fun, interactive portfolio based on break out game.
+To create the game I used HTML5 Canvas and React.
+There are 4 levels.
+Each level is made up of different, randomly generated bricks layouts.
+The farther you get the harder it is to complete the level, with super bricks in the final two levels, that need to be hit twice to be destroyed.
+Layouts created with two-dimensional arrays.
+You can save your progress ( level ) with customised settings ( localStorage ).

 #Screenshot